FranktheTank123/Udacity-SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Lane lines are detected in the function `detect_lane_lines` in the ipython nobebook.
+Lane lines are detected in the function `detect_lane_lines` in the `./codes/Line.py` line 147-231.
 I used the polynomial fit method from the lectures to detect the lane lines.

 Here are the steps I take for detecting lane lines: